-FlexJobs.com promises scam-free, personally reviewed telecommuting job leads, and it delivers.
-But whether there are enough to justify the fee would depend on your line of work and desire to find a telecommuting job.
+FlexJobs.com promises scam-free, personally reviewed flexible work leads, and it delivers.
+But whether there are enough to justify the fee would depend on your line of work and motivation for finding a job.

-While all the job postings on FlexJobs.com are available free elsewhere (each links to its original posting), FlexJobs makes them much more convenient to find because it reviews them and effectively filters out the work at home scams.
-And it finds jobs that are not actively advertised as telecommuting jobs.
-But, of course, convenience has a price.
+While many of the job postings on FlexJobs.com are available free elsewhere, FlexJobs makes them much more convenient to find because it reviews them and effectively filters out work at home scams.
+FlexJobs is also unique in that the site attracts a lot of job posters looking to fill remote career-oriented positions.
+This is great for individuals looking for flexible, resume building work that can pay well.
+Of course however, convenience has a price.
 In this case, it's $14.95/month or $49.95/year.

 - Screens out work at home scams well

 - Listings link to original job posting if available

 - Searches allow users to save a list of jobs

 - No ads and is Better Business Bureau accredited

 - Especially useful for building a freelance client base

 - Job categories can overlap and listings can become somewhat overwhelming